-After chemotherapy, patients receive some of the thawed blood-forming stem cells that were previously removed and frozen.
+After chemotherapy, your child will receive some of the thawed blood-forming stem cells that were previously removed and frozen.
 The stem cells are given intravenously, just like a regular blood transfusion.

 After a patient receives a transplant and passes the infection-risk period, he or she returns home to the care of his or her oncologist for further treatment or follow-up visits.
-Children’s transplant doctors remain available to treat, or help a child’s oncologist treat any transplant-related complications
+Children’s National transplant doctors remain available to treat or help a child’s oncologist treat any transplant-related complications

-- Veno-occlusive disease (VOD)9 .
+- Veno-occlusive disease (VOD)(9).
 Blood vessels that lead into and pass through the liver are prone to damage after transplantation.
 This may result from chemotherapy and may lead to swelling and severe liver damage.
-The chances of severe VOD are less than 5 percent.
+The chances of severe VOD are less than 5%.